How to visit Mont St Michel France

 A visit to Mont St Michel is a trip I dreamed of for many years.
 It is one of those iconic places that is a must-visit when in France.
 Mont Saint-Michel is not a castle but it certainly rises out of the sea as if it was.
 The island shimmers in the haze of a bright summer day and can be seen from numerous vantage points along the coastline of Normandy.

-Mont Saint Michel in France is located on a small island just off the coast of Normandy and is a stunning UNESCO World Heritage site.
+Mont Saint Michel in France is located on a small island just off the coasts of Brittany and Normandy and is a stunning UNESCO World Heritage site.
 Mont St Michel is not a castle it is a medieval Abbey and village constructed over 1300 years on a tiny island surrounded by the sea.

 The building and architecture of the Mont St Michel Abbey and the village are awe-inspiring and a phenomenal glimpse into the expertise and mastery of medieval builders and architects.